nickangtc/nickang-blog-gatsby/content/blog/2018-01-05-conceptual-overview-of-jest-enzyme-testing/index.md

 - Jest [matcher methods](https://facebook.github.io/jest/docs/en/expect.html#content)
 - Enzyme [helper methods](http://airbnb.io/enzyme/docs/api/)
 - [Article](https://hackernoon.com/testing-react-components-with-jest-and-enzyme-41d592c174f) on Hacker Noon on using Jest and Enzyme for testing React components

-* * *

-_Found this helpful?
-I share notes and thoughts about programming and more 5 times a week here on this blog.
-If you'd like to read more of these, come back often or even better, [subscribe](http://eepurl.com/c7xfID) to my monthly newsletter.
-It's free, and in it you'll receive links to the most interesting articles from the blog and beyond.
-See you soon!_